Skip to main content

 ☝️ Pro tip: Use weekly touchpoints for hot opportunities and monthly for "not now" prospects.

-• No touchpoints: Find prospects you haven't engaged with yet
+• No comment yet: Find prospects you haven't engaged with yet

-This helps you target prospects at different relationship stages.
+This helps you target prospects at different engagement stages based on your commenting history.

 Posts per prospect

-This prevents chatty posters from taking over your feed.
+• This prevents prospects who post a lot from taking over your feed.

 ☝️ Pro tip: When warming up new prospects, limit to 2 posts per prospect to engage with everyone efficiently.